The short answer

 Each factor acts on a specific part of the cost stack, and knowing which part is what makes the factor actionable.

 Bike value acts on the collision and comprehensive layer.
 Those coverages pay to repair or replace the bike itself, so their cost scales with what the bike is worth.
-Motorcycle claims also skew toward high severity — a crash that would dent a car often totals a bike, and the rider's injuries run higher [Insurance Information Institute, 2025] — which is part of why the comp and collision layer is priced the way it is.
+Motorcycle claims also skew toward high severity.
+A crash that would dent a car often totals a bike, and the rider’s injuries run higher [Insurance Information Institute, 2025], which is part of why the comp and collision layer is priced the way it is.
 A $3,000 bike and a $25,000 bike carry very different comp-and-collision costs even for the identical rider.
-Liability cost, by contrast, barely moves with bike value — it is priced on the damage the rider could do to others, not on the bike.
+Liability cost barely moves with bike value, because it is priced on the damage the rider could do to others.

 Engine size and bike type act partly as a rating multiplier and partly on the comp/collision layer.
 A liter-class sport bike rates above a mid-size cruiser both because it is statistically a higher-risk class and because it tends to be worth more.
 This is two effects stacking, which is why sport-bike premiums climb fast.

 The state sets the liability base and shifts the whole stack.
 State minimum-coverage requirements set the floor for the liability layer; state weather, theft rates, and density feed rating factors that move every layer.
 The same rider pays two to three times more in a high-cost state than a low-cost one.
-Each state's specific sample range and legal minimum are on its own page in motoinsure's state index.
+A rural, cold-winter state such as the one covered in the Iowa motorcycle insurance guide carries a lower base than a dense Sun Belt metro.
+Each state’s specific sample range and legal minimum are on its own page in motoinsure’s state index.

 The record is the largest rating multiplier a rider controls.
 A clean record keeps the multiplier low.
-Violations and at-fault accidents raise it; a DUI raises it sharply and can trigger an SR-22 requirement that moves the rider into non-standard pricing — a re-rate of the entire stack, not a surcharge on one line.
+Violations and at-fault accidents raise it.
+A DUI raises it sharply and can trigger an SR-22 requirement that moves the rider into non-standard pricing: the entire stack gets re-rated, rather than one line picking up a surcharge.

 The takeaway from the breakdown: the state and the bike’s basic class set the structure of the stack, age and record set the multipliers, and the coverage selections set how many layers are in it.
 A rider cannot move the structure much in a given year, but they can move the multipliers over time and the layers immediately.